 Check each program’s minimum and median GPA and test scores.
 Some schools want GPAs >3.8 while less competitive ones may be less stringent.
 You will need copies of transcripts and test scores.
 Many also want references or letters of recommendation.
 You may need to get basic life support (BLS) CPR certification from the American Heart Association (AHA) before applying.
 The more competitive RN programs may require personal statement essays or an in-person meeting with an admission counsellor akin to a job interview.

 With qualified candidates being turned away from nursing schools, stand out in the applicant pool by considering your work experience and extracurricular activities.
 Highlight relevant volunteer and community involvement.

 Take a look at job placement rates:

 Ask an admission representative about the percentage of program graduates who have found jobs quickly after achieving their degree.
 If you have a hospital or other institution you would like to work for specifically, check out which programs have clinicals or a relationship there.

 Ask about NCLEX pass rates:

 After you finish your degree, you will be taking the NCLEX to achieve your RN license.
-The good news is that in 2019, 73.71 percent of NCLEX test takers passed the exam.
+The good news is that in 2019, 72.35 percent of NCLEX test takers passed the exam.
 Programs with higher pass rates may do a better job preparing you for the exam and practice.
-A recent study by GWU showed that for-profit nursing schools have markedly lower pass rates on the NCLEX than traditional colleges and universities.

 Take a peek at the rankings: